Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 A guest appeared - the queen of all sciences,

-And do not forget us the joy of these meetings.
+And let us not forget the joy of these meetings.

 That she puts her mind in order,